erasmus-without-paper/ewp-specs-architecture/README.md

 #### What constitutes a "bad CNR request"?

-Once a CNR API server receives a HTTP client request with with a change notification, it can respond in a couple of ways:
+Once a CNR API server receives an HTTP client request with a change notification, it can respond in a couple of ways:

  * **HTTP 200** - this means that it has properly received the request, and